Listen to any politician and they will tell you that the economy is doing quite well. It is not.

 The UK has the lowest average of non-government sector investment of any G7 nation as a percentage of GDP and the second lowest average government sector investment.
 A National Investment Bank would be established with the intention of raising public investment to the G7 average of 3.5% of GDP.

-To help support SMEs and the local economy and promote entrepreneurship and growth, Regional Investment/Savings banks will be established in each region.
+To help support SMEs and the local economy and promote entrepreneurship and growth, Regional Investment/Savings banks should be established in each region.